Electric Switches

 How Electric Switches Work

-As a topic, electric switches can only be properly understood within the general context of electric circuits.
-Two major types of electric circuits exist: power circuits and electric circuits.
-Power circuits denote the more "visible" types of electrical circuits which harness electricity en masse to power large physical systems or appliances.
-These types of systems are marked by features such as generators, power lines, and circuit breakers.
-Electronic circuits are far smaller systems responsible for transmitting various types of information via electricity.
-Computers and radar systems are representative of these types of circuits.
+To properly understand electric switches, it's essential to consider them within the broader context of electric circuits.
+There are two primary types of electric circuits: power circuits and electronic circuits.
+Power circuits are the more visible types, harnessing electricity to power large systems or appliances, such as generators, power lines, and circuit breakers.
+In contrast, electronic circuits are smaller systems that transmit various types of information via electricity, as seen in devices like computers and radar systems.

 Electric Switch Images, Diagrams and Visual Concepts